Monicaular/beautifly/README.md

 For detailed look of the project board, check this [link](https://github.com/users/Monicaular/projects/6).

-## SEO and Marketing Strategy

-- **Meta Data**: Implemented meta tags in the HTML, including both short-tail and long-tail keywords to improve search engine ranking.
-- **Image Optimization**: Named all images specifically according to the products they represent to enhance search relevance.
-- **Sitemap Generation**: Created a sitemap to ensure thorough indexing by search engines.
-- **Robots.txt File**: Added a robots.txt file to guide search engine crawlers effectively.
-- **Security Enhancement**: Applied the rel="noopener" attribute to external links for improved security.
-- **Page Load Optimization**: Enhanced page load speed through the use of pagination and by compressing images.

 ## Fundamental Structure

 I designed detailed wireframes for both mobile and desktop versions of the project using Lucidchart to ensure a seamless and responsive user experience across all devices.